mautic/developer-documentation-new/docs/index.rst

 .. note::

    The content for this documentation requires a major update.
 The legacy documentation contains outdated and potentially inaccurate information.
-But you can still access it in the :xref:`legacy repository`.
+You can still access it in the :xref:`legacy repository`.

    If you're interested in helping develop the new content for this documentation, consider joining the documentation efforts.